Alan García: Suicide

 On 17 April 2019, García shot himself in the head while hiding in his bedroom as he was being presented with a ten-day preliminary arrest warrant related to investigations for corruption and bribes his presidential secretary allegedly received from Odebrecht.
 Initial reports stated that officers had violated protocol, allowing García to be alone with the excuse that he was going to talk with his lawyer.
 He was taken to the Casimiro Ulloa hospital and underwent an emergency surgical procedure, during which he experienced three cardiac arrests.
 After four hours, his death was announced by the heads of the American Popular Revolutionary Alliance (APRA) political party and Nidia Vílchez, with the cause being a "massive" cerebral hemorrhage and cardiorespiratory arrest.
 According to police sources, García had shot himself with his Colt Anaconda revolver, which had been given to him as a gift by the Peruvian Navy during his second term, and was among nine other firearms that the former president was licensed to own.

 A few hours after his death was announced, García's body was taken in a wooden casket to the APRA headquarters in Lima, where a memorial service was held on the same day.
 President Martín Vizcarra declared a three-day mourning period.

 Various Peruvian and foreign authorities and personalities expressed their condolences to the family for the death of the former president.
 On social media and on the Peruvian diaspora, public opinion was more polarized.

 Public image

 García was 2008 Latin Business Chronicles "leader of the year" at a time when Peru was ranked as Latin America's third-best country for business.

+However, corruption scandals during his second presidency have led 35% of Peruvians to consider Garcia's administration the most corrupt in the country's history.
+This is according to a 2017 survey by Ipsos of 1314 people, commissioned by Proética, the Peruvian chapter of Transparency International.
+The survey found that, in terms of levels of corruption, Garcia's administration is followed by that of his first successor, Fujimori (23%), and that of his second successor, Humala, in third place (22%).
+Garcia himself has been rated as one of the most corrupt Peruvian politicians, when not the most, in surveys done after his second term ended, in the mid-to-late 2010s, by Proética, Datum, Perú 21 and Gestión magazine.